Vietnam.vn - Nền tảng quảng bá Việt Nam

 Their research, published in the journal Nature on Wednesday, also provides the first observational evidence that the stars ended their lives in an unusual explosion, quite different from the supernova explosions we know today.

-First-generation stars are among the universe’s greatest unsolved mysteries, said Loeb.
+First-generation stars are among the universe’s greatest unsolved mysteries, said Mr. Loeb.
 Scientists predict they formed from primordial gas after the Big Bang and were made up of only hydrogen and helium.

 Zhao Gang from the National Astronomical Observatories of China and his colleagues screened the spectra of more than five million stars collected by LAMOST.

-The information included chemical composition, temperature, brightness and other key properties that scientists compared until they found a candidate, dubbed LAMOST J1010+2358.
+The information included chemical composition, temperature, brightness, and other key properties that scientists compared until they found a candidate, dubbed LAMOST J1010+2358.

 The star is located about 3,300 light-years from Earth in the galactic halo and is extremely low in metals.
-The team compared the star's spectrum with theoretical models and concluded that it most likely formed in a nebula left over from a first-generation star with a mass equivalent to 260 suns.
+The team compared the star's spectrum with theoretical models and concluded that it likely formed in a nebula left over from a first-generation star with a mass equivalent to 260 suns.

 Unlike stellar explosions in later universes, which collapse into neutron stars or black holes, the explosion of the parent star LAMOST J1010+2358 involved the creation of its antimatter electrons and positrons, Loeb explained.